-In this paper, we assume a static deployment of wireless nodes organized in the cluster-tree topology, where each node knows its parent router and child nodes (e.g using the ZigBee address assignment mechanism [24]).
-The network carries time-bounded data flows given by the parameters (such as sink node, source nodes, required period, end-to-end deadline) that must be known in network design/redesign time.
+In this paper, we assume a static deployment of wireless nodes organized in the cluster-tree topology, where each node knows its parent router and child nodes (e.g using the ZigBee address assignment mechanism [2]).
+In addition, the network carries time-bounded flows given by the parameters (such as sink node, source nodes, required period, end-to-end deadline) that must be known in network design/redesign time.
 We rely on cluster-tree topology because it supports predictable and energy efficient behavior, which is suited for time-sensitive applications using battery-powered nodes.
 On the other side, the cluster-tree topology requires a precise cluster scheduling to avoid inter-cluster collisions.
 Thus, the key problem is to find a periodic schedule, which specifies when the clusters are active while avoiding possible inter-cluster collisions, minimizing the energy consumption of the nodes and meeting all data flows' parameters.
-In [7], we have proposed a Time Division Cluster Scheduling (TDCS) tool solving this problem, which is NP-hard from the time complexity point of view.
-The TDCS tool enables system designers to easily configure all the required parameters of the IEEE 802.15.4/ZigBee beacon-enabled cluster-tree WSNs in the network design/redesign time.
+In [3], we have proposed a TDCS scheduling tool that solves this problem.
+In this paper, the configuration parameters of the IEEE 802.15.4/ZigBee beacon-enabled cluster-tree WSNs are obtained using this scheduling tool.